 Can You Really Prevent Someone from Stealing Your Content?

-There are thousands of photos and videos daily has been grabbed online and are used for personal gain not attributing the rightful designers and owners.
+There are thousands of photos and videos daily that have been grabbed online and are used for personal gain not attributing to the rightful designers and owners.
 Generally, stealing is bad but people shrug it off the fact that the images, ideas, popular clever lines, and even video clips are being stolen every day.

 The most strategic way to protect your content is to constantly monitor your work content online for duplicate and reposted copies.
 You can use various plagiarism checker software to detect and monitor plagiarists who used your content.